-Some transactions, such as derivatives, reverse repurchase agreements and dollar rolls, may give rise to a form of leverage, which may expose the Fund to greater risk and increase its costs.
+Some transactions may give rise to a form of leverage.
+These transactions may include, among others, derivatives and reverse repurchase agreements, and may expose the Fund to greater risk and increase its costs.
 When transactions create leverage, adverse changes in the value or level of the underlying asset, reference rate or index can result in a loss substantially greater than the amount invested in the derivatives or other instruments themselves.
 Certain transactions have the potential for unlimited loss, regardless of the size of the initial investments.
-Increases and decreases in the value of the securities held by the Fund and therefore in the Fund's NAV will be magnified when the Fund uses leverage because leverage tends to increase the Fund's exposure to market risk, interest rate risk or other risks by, in effect, increasing assets available for investment.
+Increases and decreases in the value of the securities held by the Fund and therefore in the Fund's NAV will be magnified when the

+Fund uses leverage because leverage tends to increase the Fund's exposure to market risk, interest rate risk or other risks by, in effect, increasing assets available for investment.
+The Advisor will monitor and manage leverage risk in compliance with its derivatives risk management program.
+For discussion of the impact of new government regulations on the Fund's approach to managing leverage risk, see "Regulatory Risk" above.